SR--/placecolor/exhibition.research.md

 ## Significance
+- [ ] Describe the difference between the Place and Parametricism objectives and this exhibition's objectives

+Provide the larger-level questions
 ## Gap

 ## Opportunity

 ## Research Questions and Outcomes

 What roles do tools play in the perception, communication, memory and use of colour (place colour, situated colour, etc.)?